fvafrCU/fakemake/cran-comments.md

 Dear CRAN Team,
 this is a resubmission of package 'fakemake'.
 I have added the following changes:

-* add make\_list "standard", enhancing "package" by adding the creation of the log directory and using it as prerequisite.
+* Added make\_list "standard", enhancing "package" by adding the creation of the log directory and using it as prerequisite.

 Please upload to CRAN.